ready4-dev/ready4web/content/en/docs/Getting-started/Implementation/Syntax/index.en.md

 </div>

-#### Slot generics and methods
+### Applying commands to module "slots"

-Each of the "core" generics also has a "slot" version, for use when applying a core method to a specified slot of a class.
-The `ready4` package associated methods for each of these "slot" generics for [the `Ready4Module` template](https://www.ready4-dev.com/docs/framework/implementation/modularity/#implementation).
+Each of the "core" commands also has a "slot" version, which applies the command to a specified slot (a named element of a module).
 Two of these "slot" methods can also be used for additional purposes:

 -   [procureSlot](https://ready4-dev.github.io/ready4/reference/procureSlot-methods.html) is a "getter" method - its default behaviour is to return the value of a specified slot.
 If the argument `use_procure_mthd_1L_lgl = T` is included in the method call, `procureSlot` will instead apply the `procure` method to a specified slot.

 -   [renewSlot](https://ready4-dev.github.io/ready4/reference/procureSlot-methods.html) is a "setter" method - if any value other than "use_renew_mthd" (the default) is passed to the `new_val_xx` argument, that value will be assigned to the specified slot.

-A HTML table of the slot generics bundled with `ready4` can be displayed using the `print_methods` function, using the `return_1L_chr = "slot"` argument.
+A HTML table of slot commands and relevant examples can be displayed using the `print_methods` function, using the `return_1L_chr = "slot"` argument.

 <div class="highlight">